pooja-bhavani/CKA/Modules/module2/02-service-endpoints.md

 - `Local`: Routes only to endpoints on the same node

 ### 3. Service with Pod Security Standards

+Combines a Service and a secure Deployment to demonstrate “Service with Pod Security Standards” + hostUsers: false (user namespaces).

 ```yaml
 # v1.35 Service targeting secure pods